paulyeo21/hey76/README.md

 ```

 ## Deployment
-hey76 is deployed using Heroku.
-Heroku also provides a scheduler that updates the three data sources.
+hey76 is deployed on Heroku.
+Heroku provides a scheduler that updates the three data sources referenced above.